Healthy Homes Assessment Clouston Park

 Clouston Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Clouston Park and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory for all Clouston Park and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.
+• Private landlords and property managers must make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023